FIT-GNN: Faster Inference Time for GNNs that 'FIT' in Memory Using Coarsening: Conclusion

 \section{Conclusion}

 In this paper, we have focused on inference time and memory and presented a new way to utilize existing graph coarsening algorithms for GNNs.
 We have provided theoretical insight corresponding to the number of nodes in the graph for which the FIT-GNN model reduces the time and space complexity.
-Empirically, we have shown that our method is comparable to the uncoarsened baseline while being orders of magnitude faster in terms of inference time and consuming a fraction of the memory.
-A few possible future directions involve studying directed and weighted graphs, focusing on the theoretical connections between Extra Nodes and Cluster Nodes, and tackling real-world data-intensive challenges, for example, weather forecasting.
+Empirically, we have shown that our method is comparable to the uncoarsened Baseline while being orders of magnitude faster in terms of inference time and consuming a fraction of the memory.
+Future directions include extending the FIT-GNN methodology to directed, weighted, heterogeneous, and temporal graphs, alongside tackling data-intensive real-world challenges like weather forecasting.
+Theoretically, we aim to quantify the information loss for the Cluster Node method, investigate its connection to Extra Nodes, and explore novel strategies beyond both to further mitigate graph partitioning loss.